-Back in February the team behind The Coal Shed in Brighton opened up a new food joint on the seafront next to The Metropole, The Salt Room seafood and grill restaurant.
-No expense has been spared with the decor, and as soon as you walk in you get a sense that your dining experience and the service will be superb.
+Back in February the team behind The Coal Shed in Brighton opened up a new restaurant on the seafront next to The Metropole – The Salt Room, seafood and grill restaurant.
+No expense has been spared on the interior decor and as soon as you walk in you get a sense that your dining experience and the service will be superb.

 To start, I decided to be adventurous and go for the whipped lardo with paprika on toast.
 Sadly it was a bit underwhelming and I was disappointed with this course.
 The lardo is the dripping of fat from pork belly, whipped up into balls and set on homemade toasted bread.
 It was a very delicate dish but just didn’t do anything for my taste buds personally.
 If it wasn’t for the gherkins and the aioli we had with our side order of bread, the whole thing would have been pretty bland.

 Nan went for the fish soup – £7 to start, which was also on the set menu and was a much better choice.
 As you can see from the picture below it came to the table without the rouille.
 I imagine this is so you can see what’s in the dish before they pour the rouille into the bowl at the table.
 (I liked this way of serving, yes it’s a bit of a novelty, but it also really sets the level of service.
 So what was in the bow?
 Octopus, mackerel and croutons.
 The soup was lovely and delicate but full-flavoured (very much like the French way of doing it) and we mopped up every last morsel with our side of freshly baked Salt Room bread and butter – £2.